tahamusvi/Os-toturial/README.md

 ## Session 5: User management

-Great summary of the key Linux user and group management commands!
-Here's a concise overview:

 ## User Management Commands
 - `passwd`: Changes the password of a user account.
 - `vipw`: Edits the `/etc/passwd` file, which contains user account information.